FrameMuse/react-modal-global/README.md

 })
 ```

-Note that `layer` depth is not a z-index, it's just a number that specifies the depth of a modal, it's used to determine which modal should be opened on top of another, which may be overriden by focusing another modal.
+Note that `layer` depth is not really a z-index, it's just a number that specifies the depth of a modal, it's used to determine which modal should be opened on top of another.

 ---

-It's in early development and accessable in [@experimental](https://www.npmjs.com/package/react-modal-global/v/experimental) branch.
 Please consider contributing to this feature, I will be happy to see your PRs or just a [feedback](#contribute).

 ## Other modal ideas

 There are more than one way to create modals in React.

-Two the most popular are "React Tree Modal" and "General Consumer Modal" (this is how I named it).
+Two the most popular are "React Tree Modal" and "Common Consumer Modal" (this is how I call it).

 ### React Tree Modal